odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/using_work_centers.rst

 - :guilabel:`Capacity`: the number of operations that can be performed at the work center simultaneously
 - :guilabel:`OEE Target`: the target for efficiency at the work center
-- :guilabel:`Time before prod.`: setup time required before work can commence
+- :guilabel:`Setup Time`: time required to set up the work center before work can commence
-- :guilabel:`Time after prod.`: breakdown or cleanup time required after work is finished
+- :guilabel:`Cleanup Time`: time required to clean the work center after work is finished
 - :guilabel:`Cost per hour`: the cost of operating the work center for one hour
 - :guilabel:`Analytic Account`: the account where the cost of the work center should be recorded